 His first published short story, Born of Man and Woman, appeared in 1950, in an issue of The Magazine of Fantasy and Science Fiction.
 The story is narrated in broken English by the grotesque mutant eight-year-old son of a normal couple.

 The "normal" parents keep their son chained in the cellar and beat him frequently.
-When the mutant boy breaks the rules and sneaks upstairs to spy on his parents, he discovers that he has a normal little sister whom he never knew existed.
+When the mutant boy breaks the rules and sneaks upstairs to spy on his parents, he discovers that he has a normal little sister whom he never met or knew existed.